Samsun: Modern history

 Reconstruction of Samsun began quickly after the establishment of the Republic of Turkey.
 In 1929, the region's first electric power plant began operations.
 Railway access to the city was established in the early 1950s with service to Sivas and Ankara.
 Major investments in the regions road network were made beginning in the 1960s.
 In 1975, per law No. 1873, Ondokuz Mayıs University was established in neighboring Atakum.
 The construction of the university was a major development to the region, bringing a highly regarded and well-funded educational institution and state hospital to Samsun.
 The region was connect by air in 1998 with the construction of Samsun-Çarşamba Airport 23 km east of the city center.
 The airport is primarily serviced by Turkish Airlines with service to Istanbul Airport and Ankara Esenboğa Airport but also has international service to Germany and Iraq.
-In 2008, the Metropolitan Municipality opened the 36.5 km Samsun Tram network which connects Ondokuz Mayıs University to Samsun Stadium.
+In 2008, the Metropolitan Municipality opened the 36.5 km Samsun Tram network which connects Ondokuz Mayıs University to Samsun 19 Mayıs Stadium.

 In 1993, Samsun was established as a metropolitan municipality by decree of the national government in Ankara.
 The decree further enhanced Samsun's status as one of Turkey's largest and most important cities.
 As Samsun grew, as did its environs.
 Neighboring Atakum, a suburb to the west of the city center was established in 2008 with the merger of Atakent, Kurupelit, Altınkum, Çatalçam and Taflan towns into one municipality.
 Atakum in recent years has become a bedroom community to Samsun and home to much of the region's professional class.

 Multiple other large developments have further established Samsun as a major urban center.
 In 2013, Piazza Samsun a 160 store shopping mall, the largest in the Central Black Sea region, opened in the city center.
 The opening of the mall was followed by the construction of 115 m tall Sheraton Hotel Samsun.
 Now the second tallest building in the region, the hotel at the time was the first building in Samsun's history to stand more than 100 m.
 In 2017, Samsunspor opened a new 30,000 person stadium in Tekkeköy.
 Gökdelen Towers is now the tallest building in the Samsun region and representative of a recent trend towards high-rise residential housing.